surajDongre-16/Ssense-clone/README.md

 - Shopping bag page is designed & functioned by Md Sahil Amaan.

-- Checkout page is desinged and functioned by Sharang.
+- Checkout page is designed and functioned by Sharang.

+- Paypal payment method integrated by Sharang.

-- Wishlist function is desinged by Sharang.
+- Wishlist function is designed by Sharang.

 - Code optimization done by Suraj.